Chilean Armed Forces: Army

 The current commander-in-chief of the Chilean Army is General de Ejército Sr. Javier Iturriaga del Campo.
 The 46,350-person army is organized under six military administrative regions and six divisional headquarters.
 The forces include one special forces brigade, four armoured brigades, one armoured detachment, three motorized brigades, two motorized detachments, four mountain detachments and one aviation brigade.
 The army operates German Leopard 1 and 2 tanks as its main battle tanks, including 170+ Leopard 2A4 and 115 Leopard 1.
 The army has approximately 40,000 reservists.

 Navy

 Admiral Juan Andrés De La Maza Larraín directs the 19,800-person Chilean Navy, including 3,600 Marines.
 Of the fleet of 66 surface vessels, eight are major combatant ships and they are based in Valparaíso.
 The navy operates its own aircraft for transport and patrol; there are no fighters or bomber aircraft but they have attack helicopters.
 The Navy also operates four submarines based in Talcahuano.

 Air Force

-General Arturo Merino Nuñez heads 11,050-strong Chilean Air Force.
+General Hugo Rodríguez González heads 11,050-strong Chilean Air Force.
 Air assets are distributed among five air brigades headquartered in Iquique, Antofagasta, Santiago, Puerto Montt, and Punta Arenas.
 The Air Force also operates an airbase on King George Island, Antarctica.